RohitAmdahl/cross-course-project-RohitAmdahl/README.md

 ![Home](https://user-images.githubusercontent.com/91061651/193788678-87a6816e-145c-4b95-ad2d-e8fe7e4609c8.jpg)

 ## Description
-this is my first website. we got task from school to designa website.An online shop selling men's and women’s rain jackets.
-They are designed for a range of different outdoor activities that enriches people's lives.
+this is my first website. we got task from school to design a website.
+An online shop selling men's and women’s rain jackets.They are designed for a range of different outdoor activities that enriches people's lives.i focus on mostly raniy jacket and design of the jacket so i eddit the pictures in photoshop.

-## Slogen
+## logo and slogen
-Choose your style
+We got logo and slogen, but since this website is going to design by me so i just thought to do as i like to do. i edit the logo- in PHOTOSHOP and change the Slogen logo design u are loogin on the home page, but slogen is on the pages it says Choose your style.

 ## design process to end end . these steps i have taken.
 - Designing and geting inspiration from pictures.